 Low sexual desire disorder (sexual desire/interest disorder) is lack of interest in sexual activity and sexual thoughts.

-Measures recommended to treat sexual dysfunction in general (see Sexual Dysfunction in Women: Treatment) can also help increase sexual desire.
+Measures recommended to treat sexual dysfunction in general (see see Treatment) can also help increase sexual desire.
 Treatment often focuses on factors that contribute to a low sexual desire, such as depression, a poor sexual self-image, and problems in a relationship.

 Last full review/revision July 2013 by Rosemary Basson, MD, FRCP (UK)